lathoub/express/README.md

 ![68747470733a2f2f692e636c6f756475702e636f6d2f7a6659366c4c376546612d3330303078333030302e706e67 (1)](https://user-images.githubusercontent.com/4082369/221396875-3191a433-a5cf-4174-9188-02c06efdd0be.png)

 # express for ESP32 using Arduino IDE
-Fast, unopinionated, (subset of a) minimalist web framework for Arduino
+Fast, unopinionated, (subset of a) minimalist web framework for ESP32 Arduino.

+*looking for help* I'm looking for Arduino drop-in replacements for std::map and std::vector (understanding the memory contraints and possible issues in a ltd memory environment).

 ## Getting started